TurboGears/tg2docs/docs/main/ToscaWidgets/Cookbook/ActiveForm.rst

     activeFormHandler = ActiveFormResponseHandler(activeForm, submitSuccess)
     submit            = activeFormHandler.ajax_submit

-.. todo:: This is nothing but code snippets.
+.. todo:: Difficulty: Medium.
+This is nothing but code snippets.
 Add text describing what the code does.